jessesquires/jessesquires.com/_posts/2024-05-29-swiftpm-package-resolved-xcode.md

 MyApp.xcworkspace/xcshareddata/swiftpm/Package.resolved
 ```

-**Side note:** Technically, with SwiftPM's Xcode integration, you actually _do not_ have to check-in `Package.resolved` because the project file, `project.pbxproj` --- everyone's favorite file --- also maintains it's own representation of Swift package dependencies.
+When working with only Swift packages, your `Package.swift` file defines all of your package dependencies.
+This plays a similar role to the `Podfile` in CocoaPods.
+With SwiftPM's Xcode integration, the project file `project.pbxproj` --- everyone's favorite file --- maintains the list of Swift package dependencies and their pinned versions.
+Again, this fulfills the same role as the `Podfile`.

 The project file is located at `MyApp.xcodeproj/project.pbxproj`.
 If you search the `project.pbxproj` file for `XCRemoteSwiftPackageReference` and `XCSwiftPackageProductDependency`, you will find all the Swift package references for your project.
 For the example `Package.resolved` file above, here is the `project.pbxproj` representation:

 ```xml
 /* Begin XCRemoteSwiftPackageReference section */